 Milk & Kratom Tea Base

 Lastly, you can choose which type of kratom you’d like to use in your tea hot chocolate.
-We originally made this recipe on a snowy weekend morning with White Maeng Da kratom tea, and oh man did it pack a punch!
-It was fairly energizing, which may have been due (in part) to the sugar content.
+We originally made this recipe on a snowy weekend morning with white vein kratom tea bags, and it packed a punch.
+It was really energizing, (which may have been partly related to the chocolate and sugar content).

 Mixing Things Up